Last Updated on November 28, 2020

 Driver’s License Requirements

 Typically driving is only required in more rural locations where local bus transportation is sparse.
-Some homeowners may offer the use of a vehicle, but more often than not you will be expected to have your own set of wheels.
-If the home-owner does offer the use of a vehicle enquire if you will be covered by their insurance.
-Check the house-sitting guidelines for vehicle/driving requirements if any before applying, especially if the location is remote.
+Some homeowners may offer the use of a vehicle but you’re often expected to have your own set of wheels instead.

 - Keep the house clean and tidy.
-At the very least, launder all towels and bedclothes that you have used and tidy up after yourself.
+At the very least launder the towels and bedclothes you’ve used.

 - Send regular updates via email, photos or video to the homeowners on how their fur babies are keeping.